CarbonPackages/Carbon.AutoMigrate/README.md

 ## Installation

 This package is available via [packagist].
-Run `composer require carbon/automigrate --no-update` in your Site package.
+Run `composer require carbon/automigrate --no-update` in your site package.
 After that, run `composer update` in your root directory.

 ## How to use it

-Add you node migration version numbers to your `Settings.yaml`:
+Add your node migrations version numbers to your `Settings.yaml`:

 ```yaml
 Carbon: